hashgraph/hedera-mirror-node/docs/design/parser.md

 1. There will be following implementations for `EntityListener`:
     1. `SqlEntityListener`:
-        - For writing entity to SQL database
+        - For writing entities to SQL database
         - Useful for testing database insert performance in isolation from parser
     1. `NullEntityListener`: No-op implementation
         - For micro-benchmarking parser performance

-Note that there are no function for `onEntity`.
-Updating `entity` table in batches is not possible right now since `transaction` table uses foreign keys.
-For entity, first, schema changes are needed to remove entity ids, then `onEntity` and `onEntityUpdate` functions will be added to insert/update entity in bulk.
-For the purpose of immediate refactor, we can leave entity in `EntityRecordItemListener` (until perf optimizations via schema change in milestone 2).
+Note that there are is function for `onEntity`.
+Updating the `entity` table in batches is not possible right now since `transaction` table uses foreign keys.
+For the `entity` table, first, schema changes are needed to remove entity ids, then `onEntity` and `onEntityUpdate` functions will be added to insert/update entities in bulk.
+For the purpose of immediate refactor, we can leave entities in `EntityRecordItemListener` (until perf optimizations via schema change in milestone 2).

 ### RecordFileParser